brianadams2337/containerstore-demo/docs/migration/migration-demoshop.md

 Previously for our slide show / carousel components we used vue-slick-carousel.
 We are now moving towards using `Swiper`.
 Swiper is available as a nuxt module built on top of `swiper.js`.
-There no need to create a custom plugin since the nuxt module is sufficient for our usage.
+There is no need to create a custom plugin since the nuxt module is sufficient for our usage.

 To migrate the following steps are needed: